JADcooler/NCCwebapp/README.md

 # National Cadet Corps web application
-A web page dedicated to the management and verification of data of cadets from the National Cadet Corps.
-It is implemented through multiple database query functionalities such as generating summarised nominal roll/ attendance sheets through Eloquent query builder to the generated HTML file of standard required format.
+A web page dedicated to the management and verification of cadet's information from the National Cadet Corps .
+It is implemented with multiple database query functionalities that support generating summarised nominal roll/ attendance sheets through Eloquent query builder to the generated HTML file of submissible official standard format.